[?] Subscribe To This Site Now

 PROCESSING

-HOW TO CAN FOOD - PROCESSING
+HOW TO CAN FOOD – PROCESSING STEP

-Fruits and tomatoes my be processed:
+Fruits and tomatoes may be processed:

-• All other vegetables must be processed under pressure in a pressure canner or pressure cooker.
+in a boiling water bath in a pressure canner or pressure cooker by steam in a pressure canner All other vegetables must be processed under pressure in a pressure canner or pressure cooker.

 Use a large kettle or stock pot that has a tight fitting cover and a rack to raise the jars off the bottom to allow water to circulate around them.